Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Experiments

-The experiments are divided into three parts: grayscale synthetic additive Gaussian noisy image denoising, color synthetic additive Gaussian noisy image denoising, and real-world color noisy image denoising (whose image noise is generated in the camera imaging process).
 For grayscale image denoising, as in \cite{zhang2017beyond}, the same $400$ $180\times 180$ images are used for training.
+These images are cropped from each of the selected 400 images of the Berkeley segmentation dataset\cite{martin2001database}.
+The Berkeley segmentation dataset includes $\num[group-separator={,}]{1000}$ representative $481\times 321$ RGB images from the Corel image database.
 The training images are corrupted by synthetic additive Gaussian noise of noise level (i.e., the standard deviation of noise) $\sigma \in [0,55]$. $128\times \num[group-separator={,}]{3000}$ patches of size $50\times 50$ are cropped to train the CNN model.
-For color synthetic noisy image denoising, we follow \cite{tian2021designing}, where the same $400$ color images are augmented with Bicubic downscaling, counterclockwise rotation, and horizontal flip.
-As for real-world noisy images, as in \cite{tian2021designing}, the training dataset consists of $100$ $512\times 512$ JPEG images collected from five digital cameras Canon 80D, Nikon D800, Canon 600D, Sony A7 II and Canon 5D Mark II with ISO of 800, \num[group-separator={,}]{1600}, \num[group-separator={,}]{3200}, \num[group-separator={,}]{6400}, \num[group-separator={,}]{12800} and \num[group-separator={,}]{25600}.
+For color synthetic noisy image denoising, we follow \cite{tian2021designing}, where the same $400$ color images are augmented with bicubic downscaling, counterclockwise rotation, and horizontal flip.
+As for real-world noisy images, as in \cite{tian2021designing}, the training dataset consists of $100$ $512\times 512$ JPEG images collected from five digital cameras Canon 80D, Nikon D800, Canon 600D, Sony A7 II and Canon 5D Mark II with an ISO of 800, \num[group-separator={,}]{1600}, \num[group-separator={,}]{3200}, \num[group-separator={,}]{6400}, \num[group-separator={,}]{12800} and \num[group-separator={,}]{25600}.

 Five public test datasets are considered, including the grayscale image datasets Set12\cite{li2013benchmark}, BSD68\cite{li2013benchmark}, the color image datasets CBSD68\cite{li2013benchmark}, Kodak24\cite{franzen1999kodak}, and the public real noisy consumer camera image dataset CC\cite{nam2016holistic}.
+Set12 and BSD68 consist of 12 and 68 grayscale images derived from the Berkeley segmentation dataset\cite{martin2001database}, respectively.
+CBSD68 consists of 68 color images selected from the Berkeley segmentation dataset\cite{martin2001database}.
+The Kodak24 dataset consists of 24 lossless, true color (24 bits per pixel) $ 768\times 512$ images released by the Eastman Kodak Company.
 The public CC dataset consists of 15 images that are captured by three different digital cameras: Canon 5D Mark III, Nikon D600, and Nikon D800 with ISO values of \num[group-separator={,}]{1600}, \num[group-separator={,}]{3200}, or \num[group-separator={,}]{6400}.
 The training images are cropped into $41\times 41$ patches for training the networks.